EtherealEngine/Digital-Beings/README.md

 - [Droidlet](https://github.com/facebookresearch/droidlet)

 ## How It Works
-Under the hood you'll find an instance of Chrome (using Puppeteer) which can be run in headless or GUI mode.
+Under the hood you'll find an instance of Chrome (using Puppeteer) which can be run in a virtual headful.
 The bot uses control surfaces from the user API to interact, and also has some extra access to world state.
+Some clients, like Discord or Telegram use directly their APIs to handle the chat.

 Requirements
 ------------